GongniNDC/D_FAST_all/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See `LICENSE.txt` for details.
+This project is licensed under the GPL3 License.
+See `LICENSE` for details.